Nicd/code-stats-comparisons/README.md

 All of the programs require PostgreSQL 9.5+ where the database should be stored and ZeroMQ to talk to Ratchet.

+The `tsung-configs/` directory contains `tsung` configuration files used for the tests.

 All of the code in this repository is licensed under the BSD 3-clause licence (check the LICENCE file).
 The code is part of Mikko Ahlroth's master's thesis.